odicforcesounds/devblog/docs/index.md

 ## Blog Posts

-- [Selling Books](./books.md): Wish to sell some books.
-Are in interested?
+- [Selling Books](./books.md): I Wish to sell some books.
+Are You interested?
 - [Clicks vs Numbers](./clicksVSnumbers.md): Numbers that represent Clicks of this domains.
 - [Old Times Good Times](./apache2.md): From IRC servers to Apache.
 Good Memories.
 - [Hail to the Stupid](./stupid.md): Because everyone can be stupid.
 Ones more than others.